Delivered at Place DAP - Incoterms® 2020 Rules [UPDATED]

 Once import clearance has been completed, and assuming the delivery point was not the customs warehouse or terminal where the goods were waiting for that clearance, the goods need to be released to the seller’s carrier or its agent to then continue the goods’ journey to the named destination.

 Apart from when the goods are held waiting for import clearance the seller has the risk of loss or damage to the goods.
-The seller has no obligation to the buyer to provide insurance and the buyer has no insurable risk in the goods until delivery at the named place.
+The seller has no obligation to the buyer to provide insurance and the buyer has no insurable risk in the goods until delivered at the named place.
 The seller of course would be prudent to insure the goods but it can choose to self-insure meaning take the risk itself.

 The seller needs to be very careful pricing a DAP sale, taking into account all possibilities and potential problems especially with transport within the buyer’s country after release from the customs-controlled warehouse or terminal.